 By deploying vision technology in their machines, Trumpf have eliminated the need for clamping and positioning devices.
 The precise fastening of parts relative to the laser are no longer needed, or they can be much simpler in design thanks to the ability of the vision sensors to find small parts.
 This means a new flexibility in the operating method, with increased automation and a significant boost in production quality.
 Waste is reduced and production costs are cut.

-Instead of grey-shade correlation, PatMax®,vision software from Cognex, uses the geometric structures of objects such as edges, dimensions, shapes, angles, curves and shading to localise their form.
+Instead of grey-shade correlation, PatMax®, pattern matching technology from Cognex, uses the geometric structures of objects such as edges, dimensions, shapes, angles, curves and shading to localise their form.
 The three-dimensional relationships between these central features of the acquired image are compared to the real-time image.
 Data analysis allows the laser to accurately locate the object.
 For standard applications the response time for a complete image evaluation is roughly 180 msec.

 Images and coordinate data are gathered by In-Sight and transferred via Ethernet to the laser’s FDP server.
 In-Sight dispenses with the need for an image processing PC and the system solution excels on account of its flexibility.
 A key advantage of this vision solution is the In-Sight Explorer development environment.
 Based on the Microsoft Windows XP operator interface, the tools in this software package means easier programming intervention and easier integration of the vision system to the laser server’s fault diagnosis using WinLas software.

 Integrated vision technology — a proven success